Helping you grow closer to God

 Third, is it right?
 The word means righteous.
 It’s used in the New Testament to refer to the Father, to Jesus, to God’s actions, to God’s character.
 It pictures doing what is right when tempted.
 You might write the word integrity.

+At the heart of this is there is a standard that is not outside of God but God’s very character creates a standard.
+And integrity just means there is an alignment with that.
 And the question you want to ask: is this right or is it wrong?
 Did I just say the whole truth or a partial truth?
 Is this what is really clearly I know is true or is it a white lie?
 Is it everyone does this on their taxes and that time is coming up or is it absolutely pure?
 Is this: I’m padding my expenses just a little because I can kind of justify it and I know I’ll get away with it or, in fact, is this integrity?